MikeyBeez/Otto3/README.md

 I'd be interested in seeing how to change the voice.

 sudo apt-get install gnustep-gui-runtime
+I may change this to use festvox for text to speech (TTS)  I think the voices are better.

 Then test it by
 say "hello"

 I haven't started working on commands yet.
 So far, Otto can listen, convert speech to text, and use that text to fire off commands.
+There are two main reasons why I haven't really worked on commands.
+First, I find the if then else structure unwieldy.
+I want to write or find something that will lookup a commands action directly from a database.
+The other reason is I'm trying to discover what actions are better by voice.
+My Echo already works fine for the weather, etc.  This is the sort of thing I have in mind:  https://www.youtube.com/watch?v=YRyYIIFKsdU

 If this interests you, it's is a pretty good start for building a voice assistant.
 It's easy code to understand, although I'll probably add a bunch of comments next to make